 All assessment is aimed at improving your child’s learning, and is structured around three key types of learning.

-• Skills: The IMYC supports teachers to track a student’s skills progress through the Assessment for Learning program.
+- Skills - The IMYC supports teachers in tracking a student’s skill progress through the Assessment for Learning program.

 There are many things you can do to be involved with your child’s learning.

-• Ask your child about what they have LEARNED every day; not just about what they did.
+- Ask your child about what they have learnt every day; not just about what they did.

 - Support your child with the necessary resources from home, if available.